What Does it Mean When an Insurance Company Accepts Liability for a Personal Injury?

 Your solicitors will be able to assess the support and care that you need following an injury, and advise on the minimum amount of personal injury compensation you need to cover it.
 Your own insurance company may be able to offer you finances to help with this, but it is not uncommon for them to try to avoid doing so.
 Therefore, you should seek our help and refrain from settling until we are confident that your needs will be met.

-It may be the case that your own insurance company can help by financially supporting you, but that does not mean you should ignore the fact that someone is liable for your suffering, and so you should seek recompense.
+Even if your own insurance company can help by financially supporting you, that does not mean you should ignore the fact that someone is liable for your suffering, and so you should seek recompense.

 Not Satisfied With Your Solicitor?

-If you are not satisfied by how the law firm you have appointed is handling your case, we offer a “Check My Claim” service so you can get a second opinion on the service you are receiving from your current solicitor.
+If you are not satisfied with the law firm you have appointed and how it is handling your case, JMW offers a “Check My Claim” service.
+This gives you a second opinion on the service you are receiving from your current solicitor.

 We can check your claim if: